 The Small Business Innovation Research Program helps U.S. small businesses to develop innovative solutions to homeland security needs.

-The DHS S&T Silicon Valley Innovation Program (SVIP) is keeping pace with the innovation community to tackle the hardest problems faced by DHS and the Homeland Security Enterprise.
+DHS S&T SVIP is keeping pace with the innovation community to tackle the hardest problems faced by DHS and the Homeland Security Enterprise.

 The Technology Transfer and Commercialization Program serves as the focal point for transition activities at DHS.